Vocabulary LINCing Routine (FI)

 This Linc table was presented to an 8th Grade Pre-Algebra class.
 21 regular education students and 5 special education students.
 The table was then put in their notebooks and used as a review weekly during warm up time in preparation for vocabulary they may see on their future SOL test.

-patricia2 Over 6 years ago
+patricia2 Almost 7 years ago

 Use of LINCS Table